Did you know your brain is plastic? Not that kind of plastic! (Though the way things are going…)

 So, just go fine tune your interface between self and world, genes and environment, already.
 NBD.

 Just kidding.
-Thankfully, we can call on ancient Taoists for this part.
+Thankfully, we can depend on ancient Taoists for this side.
 Yes—they had a lot figured out.
-But they also took great care not to overcomplicate things.
+But they also took great care not to exaggerate things.
 Indeed, they counselled: “See simplicity in the complicated.
-Achieve greatness in little things.”
+Secure distinction in little things.”
 (Lao-tsu 63)

 In other words…